-Many injured workers will have their depositions taken at some point in the worker’s compensation process.
-A deposition is a recorded statement in which a witness answers various questions under oath.
-Because insurance carriers often depose injured workers as a matter of routine, it's likely that you will be called to testify in one of these question and answer sessions.
+Because insurance carriers often depose injured employees as a matter of routine during workers' comp cases, it's likely that you will be called to testify in one of these question-and-answer sessions.

-You can expect at least a handful of people to be in attendance: you, your lawyer (if you have one), the lawyer taking your deposition, and a court reporter.
+You can expect at least a handful of people to be in attendance (virtually or physically): you, your lawyer (if you have one), the lawyer taking your deposition, and a court reporter.
 The court reporter's role is to make a written transcript of the deposition, so that it can be used as evidence in the case.

 The lawyer taking your deposition may begin by giving you a brief overview of the deposition process and general guidelines to follow.
 After that, the lawyer will begin asking you a series of questions about the following topics: